kedro-org/kedro-viz/docs/source/slice_a_pipeline.md

 Kedro-Viz offers a user-friendly visual interface for slicing pipelines.
 Follow these steps to use the slicing feature:

-1. **Select elements in the flowchart:** In Kedro-Viz, choose two elements to set the boundaries for your slice:
+1. **Select elements in the flowchart:** In Kedro-Viz, select two elements to set the boundaries for your slice:
    - Click on the first node you want to include.
    - Hold the Shift key and select the second node.